mvolkmann/blog/src/python/anaconda.md

 <!-- markdownlint-disable MD013 -->

 {% aTargetBlank "https://www.anaconda.com/", "Anaconda" %}
-is data science platform that provides a Python distribution and a tool for managing Python virtual environments.
+is data science platform that provides a Python distribution, a GUI application for managing Python virtual environments, and a command-line command for doing the same.
-There are three editions, Individual (free),
-Team (\$10K+), and Enterprise (contact sales).
+Anaconda comes in three editions, Individual (free), Team (\$10K+), and Enterprise (contact sales).

 To install the Individual Edition of Anaconda, browse the {% aTargetBlank